jakobhampel/ErrorDetection/README.md

 The program can be executed by running [error_detection.py](error_detection.py).
 This should detect 1 variation nucleus in the example database containing 2 sentences from the Tüba-D/Z treebank, and store them in [data/variationNuclei.json](data/variationNuclei.json).

 Please note that, due to copyright reasons, the actual treebank containing more than 100,000 sentences is not uploaded here.
+However, some of the original results are collected in [result_statistics](result_statistics)